 Many of the activities and sights described on this page may be difficult to access due to road damage and closure to vehicle access.
 Please check current alerts and Day Hikes chart below for more information.

-Regulations: Pets and bicycles are not permitted on trails (exception: bypass trail around road washout.
-Please walk bicycles on the trail).
+Regulations: Pets and bicycles not permitted on most trails but welcome on bypass trail and roads.

 Day Hikes Around Elwha